Floorp-Projects/Floorp/taskcluster/docker/periodic-updates/README.md

 blocklist checks.
 Environment variables are used rather than command line arguments to make constructing taskcluster tasks easier.

+To prevent a full build when landing with Phabricator, set the `DONTBUILD` environment variable.

 ==Background==

 These scripts have been moved from